robfitzgerald/scala-sierpinski-console/README.md

 a command line application to print Sierpinski Triangles to the console.

-developed for the Hackerrank platform.
+developed to solve a problem on [Hackerrank](https://www.hackerrank.com/challenges/functions-and-fractals-sierpinski-triangles).

 ## install: